 Real Estate Commission in Tennessee

 Real estate agents work on commission.
-According to Clever.com, Tennessee real estate agents, also known as affiliate brokers, collect a 5.6 percent commission from the sale of a home.
-That is slightly higher than the national average of 5.45 percent.
+According to Clever Real Estate, Tennessee real estate agents, also known as affiliate brokers, collect a 5.6% commission from the sale of a home.
+That is slightly higher than the national average of 5.49%.

 Most of the time, the commission doesn't go to a single agent.
-There will be two agents involved: the seller's agent, who lists the property, and the buyer's agent.
+Two agents are usually involved: the seller's agent, who lists the property, and the buyer's agent.
 The way these two agents divide the commission varies from state to state.
-It's not always a strict 50/50 split.
-Clever reports that, in Tennessee, 54 percent of the commission goes to the listing agent.
+According to Clever, the split in Tennessee is currently 50/50.

 Understanding Real Estate Salaries in Tennessee

-According to Indeed, the average base salary for a Tennessee real estate agent is $78,940.
-To earn the average salary, a listing agent would need to sell roughly eight properties at the current median price each year.
+According to Indeed, the average base salary for a Tennessee real estate agent is $84,815.
+To earn the average salary, a listing agent would need to sell more than 17 properties at the current median price each year.

-There are several factors that affect how much an individual real estate agent will earn.
+Several factors have an impact on how much an individual real estate agent will earn.
 One of them is experience.
-Indeed points out that agents with one to two years on the job earn an average of $71,168 a year, while those with more than 10 years of experience earn an average of $93,378 annually.
+Indeed points out that agents with one to two years on the job earn an average of $76,613 a year, while those with more than 10 years of experience earn an average of $100,521 annually.

-Another big factor in how much you can earn as a Tennessee real estate agent is location.
+Another big factor in how much you can earn as a Tennessee real estate agent is your location.
 One of the hottest real estate markets in Tennessee right now is the greater Nashville area.
-But the average real estate agent in Nashville earns $68,661, which is less than the state average.
+But the average real estate agent in Nashville earns $81,376, which is slightly lower than the state average.